Manoj-2107/Project/README.md

-# Team Chemical – AI Powered Learning Management System
+# AI Powered Learning Management System

 An AI-powered Learning Management System (LMS) built using Flask and Google Gemini API.
 The platform enables learners and mentors to manage courses, assignments, and AI-assisted learning efficiently.